spheronFdn/documentations/README.md

 Spheron Protocol is a simple & powerful platform to deploy your frontend app to Arweave Permaweb where your app will live for eternity.

-## Installation for argo-doc development
+## Installation for spheron doc development

-Follow below steps to run ARGO DOC in your local
+Follow below steps to run SPHERON DOC in your local

-- Clone argo-doc code into your local by using git clone `https://github.com/spheron/argo-docs.git`
+- Clone spheron doc code into your local by using git clone `https://github.com/spheron/documentations.git`
 - Once clone do branch checkout to main `git checkout main`
 - Install packages using either yarn or npm from root folder yarn or npm install
 - Run yarn dev or npm dev